BaderLab/GenAnT/setup/Preprocess Reference Species.md

 * Ensembl has the `gff3` suffix instead of `gff`
 * Ensembl uses `Name` to denote gene symbol, while ncbi uses `gene`
 * Ensembl tags gene and transcript with `gene:` and `transcript:` while Refseq uses `gene-` and `rna-`.
-* Ensembl includes transcript number in gene symbol, ncbi does not.
+* Ensembl includes transcript number in gene symbol, NCBI does not.